slz2003/RFCScope-/Errata_filtering/Result_manual/9736-3/packetizer_raw_output.md

 Explicitly state the allowed cardinality for TLV types 3 and 4, such as specifying whether only one instance is permitted or if multiple instances are allowed with defined semantics.

-**Severity:** Low
-  *Basis:* The lack of explicit cardinality guidelines may lead to inconsistencies between implementations, but typical deployments are unlikely to experience interoperability failures.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-1
-- Deontic Expert: Issue-1
-- Boundary Expert: Finding-1

 ---